Reuben Ottenberg

-He received his B.A. from Columbia University in 1902 and his M.D. degree from the College of Physicians and Surgeons three years later.
+Ottenberg received his B.A. from Columbia University in 1902, and his M.D. from Columbia's College of Physicians and Surgeons three years later.
+He interned at Lenox Hill Hospital (known then as German Hospital) where he was influenced by the work of Karl Landsteiner on transfusions.
+Ottenberg was said to have performed New York's first matched-blood transfusion while at Lenox Hill.

-He published his groundbreaking paper on blood transfusion before World War I. In haemocompatibility tests, which he had started in 1907, he found out that patient antibodies against donor red cells could be harmful but not vice versa.
-This report led to the use of group O (“zero”) individuals as universal donors.
+In haemocompatibility tests, which Ottenberg initiated in 1907, he discovered that patient antibodies against donor red cells could be harmful, but not vice versa.
+He observed the Mendelian inheritance of blood groups and recognized the universal attributes of group O ("zero") donors.
+This research led to the use of individuals with blood type O as universal donors.